-If you invest in our Class A common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share of our Class A common stock and the pro forma as adjusted net tangible book value per share to new investors represents the difference between the amount per share paid by purchasers of shares of Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of Class A common stock immediately after closing of this offering.
+If you invest in our Class A common stock in this offering, your ownership interest will be diluted to the extent of the difference between the initial public offering price per share of our Class A common stock and the pro forma as adjusted net tangible book value per share of our Class A common stock immediately after this offering.
+Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of Class A common stock in this offering and the pro forma as adjusted net tangible book value per share of Class A common stock in this offering.

-Our historical net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding as of June 30, 2017.
-Our historical net tangible book value as of June 30, 2017 was \$73.8 million, or \$1.75 per share.
-Our pro forma net tangible book value was \$73.8 million, or \$0.72 per share, and is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding as of June 30, 2017, after giving effect to the automatic conversion of all shares of our convertible preferred stock outstanding as of June 30, 2017 into 20,188,226 shares of our Class A common stock and 40,376,452 shares of our Class B common stock, which Class B common stock will subsequently convert into 40,376,452 shares of our Class A common stock, which class B common stock will subsequently convert into 40,376,452 shares of our Class A common stock, which conversions will occur upon the closing of this offering.
+Our historical net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding as of March 31, 2017.
+Our historical net tangible book value as of March 31, 2017 was \$69.1 million, or \$1.64 per share.
+Our pro forma net tangible book value was \$69.1 million, or \$0.67 per share, and is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding as of March 31, 2017, after giving effect to the automatic conversion of all shares of our convertible preferred stock outstanding as of March 31, 2017 into 20,188,216 shares of our Class A common stock, which Class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock, which Class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock, which Class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock, which Class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock, which class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock, which Class B common stock will subsequently convert into 40,376,432 shares of our Class A common stock will subsequently convert into 40,376,432 shares of our Class A common stock will cut us a store as a common stock will subsequently convert into 40,376,432 shares of our Class A common stock will cut us a store as a common stock will cut us a store as a common store

-After giving effect to the sale by us of shares of our Class A common stock in this offering at the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and the receipt of the net proceeds therefrom after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2017 would have been approximately \$ million, or \$ per share.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to investors purchasing shares of Class A common stock in this offering at the assumed initial public offering price.
+After giving effect to the sale by us of shares of our Class A common stock in this offering at the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and the receipt of the net proceeds therefrom after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2017 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in pro forma net tangible book value of \$ per share to investors purchasing shares of Class A common stock in this offering at the assumed initial public offering at the assumed initial public offering price.